State Law Background

 - Limit the number of firearms that may be purchased at one time;

 - Require firearm owners to register their firearms;

 - Allow local governments to regulate firearms.

-In 2015, Rhode Island had the fourth lowest rate of gun deaths per capita among the states.
-In addition, from 2010 through 2015, Rhode Island supplied the sixth lowest number of crime guns to other states per capita.
-Rhode Island exports crime guns at less than one third of the national average.
+In 2016, Rhode Island had the second lowest rate of gun deaths per capita among the states.
+In addition, in 2016, Rhode Island supplied the seventh lowest number of crime guns to other states per capita.
+Rhode Island exports crime guns at nearly one third the rate of the nation.